dovecot/documentation/docs/core/config/namespaces.md

 the format:

 ```
-namespace <section-name> {
+namespace <name> {
   [... namespace settings ...]
 }
 ```

-The optional section name is only used internally within configuration.
+The namespace name is only used internally within configurations.
 It allows you to update an existing namespace - by repeating the namespace block and adding additional configuration settings - or allows userdb to override namespace settings for specific users, e.g.:

 ```
-namespace/section-name/prefix=foo/
+namespace/name/prefix=foo/
 ```

 Example configuration for default namespace: